ConvergePanelRESEARCH • VERIFY • GOVERN

 Use cases

-Why Civic Workflows Need AI Review and Context
+Why Civic Workflows Need Careful AI Review

 Civic organizations communicate on behalf of communities, often on topics where accuracy directly affects people.
 An error in a public information document, a mischaracterized policy position, or a civic claim that turns out to be wrong can damage organizational credibility and mislead the people the organization serves.
+For civic teams, the trust cost of a public mistake is higher than for a private research error.

 Multi-model AI review helps civic teams identify where their research is well-supported and where it needs more scrutiny — before it reaches the public.
+The goal is not to slow down civic communication but to make it more reliable by surfacing the specific claims that most need primary-source verification.

 What Trustworthy AI Means for Civic Work